A quantitative second order estimate for (weighted) $p$-harmonic functions in manifolds under curvature-dimension condition: Introduction

 where the constant $C(n)>0$ is independent of $p\in(1,\fz)$.
 Under the Ricci curvature lower bound $ Ric_g \ge - \kz$, it was asked in \cite{kn09} whether \eqref{p-ly} holds or not.
 Some progress was made as below.
-Based on Cheng-Yau's argument, Wang-Zhang \cite{wz10} proved that and then, using a Moser iteration, built up the following weaker revision of \eqref{p-ly}:
+Based on Cheng-Yau's argument, Wang-Zhang \cite{wz10} proved that